 - Put the “social” back into Social Media: boost organic engagement by 33% by reposting user-shared content to your brand channel (check out the NYX Cosmetics/Instagram case study).
 Increase click-throughs on paid ads by 30%, and reduce cost per acquisition by 30% by using rights approved UGC in your campaigns.

 - Editorial: engage audiences with a beautifully curated digital magazine, or create unique and compelling experiences through content (see “Volvo Saved My Life”, and Porsche’s EV-focussed hub “Electrifying Stories”).

 - Email: keep your prospects engaged (and your brand’s promise front-of-mind) by integrating personalised UGC into email campaigns.
 With VW Group, we’ve seen click-through rates increase by up to 26% across campaigns powered by UGC.
 In a marketing discipline that rewards marginal gains (typically through A/B testing subject lines, CTA button colours etc.), connecting your UGC to your email strategy – using it to offer-up content tailored to the user’s interests or last action – can represent a real game-changer.

 - Rethink the link in bio: LinkStream – StoryStream’s answer to the underwhelming “menu of links” experience familiar across social platforms – is making waves in the eCommerce world already (check out Christophe Robin’s shoppable link in bio, for example).
 The opportunity for auto brands to use earned media and UGC whilst making the most of the limited real estate offered by social networks (Instagram, TikTok especially), connecting in-market prospects to meaningful actions for your brand, is there for the taking.

-If solving for the content shortage through authentic, trusted content is a priority for you, drop us a line now and we can walk you through the StoryStream platform.
+If solving the content shortage through authentic, trusted content is a priority for you, drop us a line now and we can walk you through the StoryStream platform.